kitsumed/PictureColorDiffusion/README.md

 There are some work arounds, you could train a Lora with colored images of what you want specifically for your model, then use the Lora using the additional prompt section of the application (Format: `<lora:LORA_NAME_HERE:WEIGHT_HERE>`).
 You can also use the additional prompt & negative prompt section to add informations on what you are trying to colorize.
 Keeping the `Use interrogation` feature enabled can also help, as it's automatically adding additional information on what you are trying to colorize.

+### Why doesn't my generated image resemble the original when using SDXL Pony based models?
+I’m not sure of the exact cause of this issue, but I’ve concluded that some community-made ControlNet models are more compatible with SDXL Pony-based models than others.
+During my tests, the best results I achieved were with [MistoLine](https://huggingface.co/TheMistoAI/MistoLine/blob/main/mistoLine_rank256.safetensors) [^1].